 - A family history of Stevens-Johnson syndrome.
-If an immediate family member has had Stevens-Johnson syndrome, you may be more susceptible to developing it too.
+If an immediate blood relative has had Stevens-Johnson syndrome, you may be at increased risk of getting it too.

 - Genetic factors.
 Having certain genetic variations puts you at increased risk of Stevens-Johnson syndrome, especially if you're also taking drugs for seizures, gout or mental illness.

 Stevens-Johnson syndrome complications include:

 - Dehydration.
 Areas where the skin has shed lose fluids.
 And sores in the mouth and throat can make fluid intake difficult, resulting in dehydration.